-Amidst the sweeping retail transition from brick-and-mortar to online delivery services, one of the last bastions of physical retail is the automotive industry.
-The problem is it's by law, and that law is making less sense by the day.
+Amidst the sweeping retail transition from brick-and-mortar to online delivery services, one of the last bastions of physical retail is the auto industry, in stubborn resistance to the demand for direct-to-consumer automotive sales.
+The problem is it’s by law, and that law is making less sense by the day.

 Some genuinely enjoy the experience of walking into a showroom, taking the shiny new muscle cars out for a test drive, negotiating like they’re on an episode of Shark Tank, and driving away with a brand new Prius.